-Large Accelerated filer X Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company trant has elected not to use the extended transition period for provided pursuant to Section 13(a) of the Exchange Act. and attestation to its management's assessment of the effectiveness s-Oxley Act (15 U.S.C.
-7262(b)) by the registered public account Indicate by check mark whether the regis trant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \blacksquare 1 , C ently completed second fiscal quarter, the aggregate market value (based upon the closing sale price of such shares on the NASDA deemed to be affiliates.
+Large Accelerated filer $\boxtimes$ Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\square$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖂

+As of April 1, 2022, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of shares of the registrant's common stock held by non-affiliates of the registrant (based upon the closing sale price of such shares on the NASDAQ Global Select Market on April 1, 2022) was approximately \$610.2 million.
+Shares of the registrant's common stock held by the registrant's executive officers and directors and by each entity that owned 10% or more of the registrant's outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.